Xaque8787/dailydough/CALENDAR_AND_CHECKBOX_FEATURES.md

 - [ ] Add/remove calendar dates
 - [ ] Test with past, present, and future dates

-### Checkbox Multi-Select
+### Employee Multi-Select
-- [ ] Create tip requirement with record_data=true and no_input=true
+- [ ] Open Add Employee modal
-- [ ] Verify checkbox renders in daily balance form
+- [ ] Verify employees are grouped by position
-- [ ] Check/uncheck boxes for different employees
+- [ ] Check multiple employees from different positions
-- [ ] Save draft and verify checkboxes persist
+- [ ] Use "Select All" button
-- [ ] Finalize report and verify checkboxes are saved
+- [ ] Use "Deselect All" button
-- [ ] View finalized report - checkboxes should be disabled but show state
+- [ ] Click "Add Selected" - all checked employees should be added
+- [ ] Verify employees are sorted correctly (by position, then name)
-- [ ] Edit finalized report - checkboxes should be editable
+- [ ] Re-open modal - added employees should not appear in list
-- [ ] Add employee dynamically and verify checkbox appears
+- [ ] Add more employees - verify they integrate correctly
+- [ ] Test with finalized report (modal should not be accessible)

 ## Files Modified